 Graphtreon keeps daily updates of statistics relating to crowd funder, Patreon, which many creators use to source income.

 Currently they estimate that the platform has over 13 million monthly pledges in the past year, amounting to $24.936 million.
 218,979 have at least one patron.

 The majority of influencers (if not all influencers) are in some way or another creators.
 Influencers have the power to impact the purchasing decisions of others because of their authority, knowledge, position and/or relationship with their audience.
 They actively engage with their following in a distinct niche, whether it be through articles, images, or videos.

 Is Patreon popular?

-According to Graphtreon that keeps daily updates of statistics about Patreon, as of the beginning of January 2021, there had been about 9.75 million pledges.
-These pledges added up to about $20.85 million.
-Just over 183,000 creators have at least one patron.
+According to Graphtreon that keeps daily updates of statistics about Patreon, the platform has generated over 13 million pledges in the past year.
+These pledges added up to over $24.4 million.
+Just over 218,979 creators have at least one patron.

 How many professional creators are there?

 According to Forbes, about only 2 million of the 50 million creators consider themselves to be professional creators and can claim that being a creator is their full-time job.
 Thus, the vast majority (about 46.7 million creators) still view themselves as amateurs.
 This number is expected to change with the number of creators increasing rapidly at the moment.
 About half of these professional creators are mostly on YouTube, while 500,000 prefer Instagram and 300,000 are on Twitch.